johnno1962/InjectionIII/README.md

 releases](https://github.com/johnno1962/InjectionIII/releases) of the app or from the [Mac App Store](https://itunes.apple.com/app/injectioniii/id1380446739?mt=12) and adding the code below somewhere in your app to be executed on startup (it is no longer necessary to actually run the app itself).
-It's also important to add "-Xlinker -interposable" (without the double quotes and on separate lines) to the "Other Linker Flags" of all targets in your project (for the `Debug` configuration only) to enable "interposing" (see the explanation below).

 ```Swift
 #if DEBUG